odellsh/geology-fun/README.md

 # geology-fun
-This is a fun geology game where you can choose any materials or energy from a collection and see the top 10 countries that produce or use that energy.
-It is a cool way to see how America stacks up against other countries.
+This is a fun geology game where you can see what countries use certain energy and minerals.

+# Introduction
+The user can choose between a multitude of energy and minerals, and it will display a list of the countries that either use that energy the most or harvest the most of that mineral.

+# Code
+The program